Top HIPAA Compliance Software for Independent Practices — Honest Comparison (2026)

 The risks are significant:

-• Breach costs: The average cost of a healthcare data breach is $408 per record (2024 data).
-A breach affecting 500 patients could cost $200,000+ in notification, credit monitoring, legal fees, and settlements.
+- Breach costs: The average cost of a healthcare data breach is $9.8 million (2024 data — highest of any industry).
+Even a small breach affecting 500 patients can cost $200,000+ in notification, credit monitoring, legal fees, and settlements.

 Q: Can I switch platforms later if I'm not happy?

 Yes, but it's easier with some platforms than others.
-Platforms that lock you into annual contracts (like Compliancy Group) make switching expensive.
+Platforms with annual contracts make switching more expensive.
 Platforms with month-to-month plans (like Patient Protect) make it easier.
+Check each vendor's contract terms before committing.

 The bigger consideration is implementation time.
 If you spend 20 hours setting up Platform A, switching to Platform B means spending another 20 hours.
 Choose carefully upfront.